 Cancer Care Foundation MN volunteers Ethan Tulkki and Isaac Hess (both Orono High School students) agreed, “The most rewarding part of our volunteer work is seeing the faces of kids when they receive our shirts and the difference we can see in the community with our help.”

-The functional clothing class completed its first production run of 30 pieces for each onesie this fall, which were delivered to Cancer Care Foundation MN for distribution in December.
+The functional clothing class completed its first production run of 30 pieces for each onesie in the fall of 2022, which were delivered to Cancer Care Foundation MN for distribution in December 2022.

 The fields of medical device and apparel design may not seem to have a lot in common, but alumni from the College of Design are changing that.